 “If the troll threat is serious enough – if they threaten your life, please screenshot and do report to local police,” said Page Schneider Vandiver, Facebook ad expert, and owner of Will & Page Vandiver agency.

 Trolls can wreak havoc and snowball into larger problems that could cause more of an increase in negative visibility and attention.

 “It’s important to remember NEVER EVER base your success off of what a troll says – you are rocking it if you are getting trolls!”

 🤑Trolls can be a sign of success? 🤑

-“Coming from the music industry I always live by the mantra, ‘I need to raise my hater weight.’
+“Coming from the Soundcloud music promotion industry I always live by the mantra, ‘I need to raise my hater weight.’
 They definitely can sting at times, but I always need more haters in my life.
 If nobody’s hating you aren’t doing anything worth caring about,” said Martin L. Smith, Founder at Overflow Marketing Solutions.

 How do you handle online trolls?
 Remember you run your business, not the trolls.
 Don’t lose yourself to the culture of hate.

 A version of this article originally appeared here.